4ms/metamodule-docs-website/docs/wifi.md

       still not function unless you give it permission to use the camera.
     - Did you give the app permission to use Bluetooth?
        - Go to your phone's settings and verify it has Bluetooth and camera permissions
+    - Try resetting the Wi-Fi Expander:
+       - Hold down the button while powering on.
+Release the button when it turns red.
+       - Re-provision the Wi-Fi Expander by following the [steps at the top of this page](#connecting-to-a-wi-fi-network-provisioning).

-- Cannot see my hotspot in the list of Wi-Fi networks:
+- _Cannot see my hotspot in the list of Wi-Fi networks_
     - If you are creating a personal Wi-Fi network (aka "hotspot"), then it's possible you will need to run the ESP BLE Provisioning app on a different device.
 The app may not be able to see the hotspot network created on the same device that it's running on.
+    - Make sure you are trying to connect to a 2.4GHz network.
+Networks that are 5GHz will not work with the Wi-Fi Expander.

-- My browser won't load the Wi-Fi Expander's page
+- _My browser won't load the Wi-Fi Expander's page_
     - Your computer must be on the same network as the Wi-Fi expander.
       Make sure whatever Wi-Fi network you entered into the ESP BLE app is the same as the network your computer is connected to.
+    - Check the Wi-Fi Expander's light is green.
+If it's blue or red, then the Wi-Fi Expander is not connected to the network.

-- I don't have a Wi-Fi button on my VCV Rack MetaModule hub
+- _I don't have a Wi-Fi button on my VCV Rack MetaModule hub_
-    - You need to install the 4ms plugin v2.0.9 or later
+    - You need to install the 4ms plugin for VCV Rack v2.0.9 or later

-- I can't send a patch over Wi-Fi using VCV Rack
+- _I can't send a patch over Wi-Fi using VCV Rack_
     - Verify the IP address is correct: compare it carefully with what's displayed on the MetaModule Settings > Info page.
 Don't forget to type the "http://" at the start.